Where Open Championship courses & spectacular coastal scenery meet

 The first Open Championship was played at Prestwick in 1860, so a trip to these parts is to follow in the footsteps of most, if not all, of the game's greatest players.

 Golf travel tips for South West Scotland

 Explore by map

 Not sure where to play?
-Browse our map and to find your ideal destination in a continent of possibilities.
+Browse our map and find your ideal destination in a continent of possibilities.
 We know you will be spoiled for choice!
 Remember our knowledgeable golf experts are ready to answer any questions.

-Seaside towns and one magnificent golf resort
+Seaside towns & one magnificent golf resort

 The beach resort and harbour town of Troon has become a favorite base for golfers visiting the south west of Scotland.
 An easy 40 minute drive from Glasgow airport, Troon also boasts one of the first passenger train stations in Scotland.
 With it's long sandy beach, many restaurants, bars and cafes, Troon is the perfect town from which to access the surrounding championship links golf courses.

-The other option is of course to stay at the luxurious Trump Turnberry Resort, home to the magnificent Ailsa Open Championship course and the recently renovated King Robert the Bruce course (formerly the Kintyre).
+The other option is, of course, to stay at the luxurious Trump Turnberry Resort, home to the magnificent Ailsa Open Championship Course and the recently renovated King Robert the Bruce Course (formerly the Kintyre).
 This iconic landmark hotel sits proudly overlooking Ayrshire's breathtaking coastline and Isle of Arran.